moid24/SGD-Regressor-for-Multivariate-Linear-Regression/README.md

 Hardware – PCs
 Anaconda – Python 3.7 Installation / Jupyter notebook
 Algorithm
 Load California housing data, select features and targets, and split into training and testing sets.

-2.Scale both X (features) and Y (targets) using StandardScaler.
-3.Use SGDRegressor wrapped in MultiOutputRegressor to train on the scaled training data.
-4.Predict on test data, inverse transform the results, and calculate the mean squared error.
+Scale both X (features) and Y (targets) using StandardScaler.

+Use SGDRegressor wrapped in MultiOutputRegressor to train on the scaled training data.

+Predict on test data, inverse transform the results, and calculate the mean squared error.

 Program:
 Program to implement the multivariate linear regression model for predicting the price of the house and number of occupants in the house with SGD regressor.

 Developed by: Moid Vanak

-RegisterNumber: 212223080033
+RegisterNumber:212223080033
 import numpy as np
 from sklearn.datasets import fetch_california_housing
 from sklearn.linear_model import SGDRegressor